 While out on patrol on one occasion, the team stops by the local cemetery to visit the graves of the four colleagues they have lost.

 Shahoud spends a quiet moment by the grave of his friend, Mahmoud.
 He explains that Mahmoud was killed while responding to a bombing.
 The aircraft had returned 15 minutes after the initial bombing and had dropped a second bomb on the rescue workers.
-Across Syria, 134 White Helmets have been killed and more than 400 have been injured in the line of duty.
+Across Syria, at least 132 members of the White Helmets have been killed and more than 400 have been injured in the line of duty.

 WATCH: Al Jazeera World - Death of Aleppo